Dalisha2005/Beyond-Bits/README.md

 ### Analog Circuits for Arithmetic Operations:
 Analog circuits for addition, subtraction using op-amps, resistors, and diodes.
-PWM signals generated from analog inputs to perform operations.
+PWM signals are generated from analog inputs to perform operations.

 #### Adder
 ![](adder.jpg)